 Figure 4-16.
 Work Zone Warning Concept Diagram.
-(Source: WYDOT)
+Source: WYDOT

-Two unique elements of the WZW Situational Awareness application are illustrated in Figure 4-17.
-The figure illustrates that work zone field information is provided by WYDOT maintenance and field personal to the WYDOT CA. This information is then send to the DB for processing and, if warranted, issuance of an I2V Situational Awareness TIM with work zone information to vehicles and data users.
+Two unique elements of the WZW Situational Awareness application are illustrated in Figure 417.
+The figure illustrates that work zone field information is provided by WYDOT maintenance and field personnel to the WYDOT CA. This information is then sent to the DB for processing and, if warranted, issuance of an I2V Situational Awareness TIM with work zone information to vehicles and data users.
 The figure also illustrates that the WYDOT CV Pilot will deploy a portable RSU to deliver this work zone messages at selected work zone locations.
 This deployment ensures the delivery of these important messages to drivers when work zones may be distant from fixed RSU locations.